What are Reinsurance Companies?

 Reinsurance companies generate revenue by reinsuring policies that they believe are less risky than expected.

 For example, an insurance company may require a yearly insurance premium payment of $1,000 to insure an individual.
-A reinsurance company may believe that the insurance policy of that individual is not as risky as determined and offer to take that insurance liability from the insurance company at a yearly insurance premium payment of $800.
+A reinsurance company may believe that insuring that individual is not as risky as determined by the original insurance company and, therefore, offer to take that insurance liability from the insurance company at a yearly insurance premium payment of $800.
 The insurance company would be willing to transfer that insurance liability, as they would net $200 yearly from receiving $1,000 to insure the individual and transferring the policy to the reinsurer for only $800.
-The reinsurer would accept this, as they believe the risk profile of the policy is not as high as determined by the insurance company.
+The reinsurer would accept this, as they believe the risk profile of the policy is not as high as determined by the original insurance company.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.